SIMPLE IRA Plan Fix-It Guide – You have more than 100 employees who earned $5,000 or more in compensation for the prior year

 Generally, compensation means the sum of wages, tips and other compensation subject to federal income tax withholding and the employee’s elective deferral contributions made to the SIMPLE IRA plan.

-When counting employees, “employee” includes all employees of all related employers.
-Related employers include controlled groups of corporations that include your business, trades or businesses under common control with your business, and affiliated service groups that include your business.
-This means, for example, that if you and/or your family members own a controlling interest in another business, employees of that other business are “employees” for purposes of determining the 100-employee limit.
+When counting employees, “employee” includes all employees of all related employers including controlled groups of corporations that include your business, trades or businesses under common control with your business, and affiliated service groups that include your business.
+This means, for example, that if you or your family members own a controlling interest in another business, employees of that other business are “employees” for purposes of determining the 100-employee limit.
 The controlled group and affiliated service group rules are complex.
-The examples below illustrate that if there are entities that have common ownership interests or are engaged in performing services for (or with) each other, they may be related entities that would be considered a part of a single controlled or affiliated service group.
+The examples below illustrate that if there are entities that have common ownership interests or perform services for (or with) each other, they may be related entities that would be considered a part of a single controlled or affiliated service group.
 If this applies to you, consult your tax advisor to determine whether you are part of a controlled or affiliated service group.

 Example: If A owns at least 80% of B, A and B are members of a controlled group.